EsriDevEvents/2021-12345-themed-maps/README.md

 ## Adapting content for themes

 Esri already provides basemaps in light and dark variations.
-With the [Vector Tile Style Editor](https://developers.arcgis.com/vector-tile-style-editor/), it is trivial to create variations for High Contrast or any other color scheme.
+With the [Vector Tile Style Editor](https://developers.arcgis.com/vector-tile-style-editor/), it is possible to create variations for High Contrast or any other color scheme.

 The following screenshot shows a high contrast map in use with ArcGIS Pro in high contrast: